WORKSHOPS

 Paper Coiling with Sarah Pendry

-Saturday, June 20, 1 to 4 pm
+Saturday, June 20, 12:30 to 3:30 pm

 Tailored for both adults and teens, this workshop will introduce participants to the art of coiling, guiding them through the process of creating beautiful and intricate designs using simple materials.
 The workshop will be designed to accommodate beginners, while also offering more advanced techniques for those who may already have some experience with paper crafting.

-Ages 13 to 88.
+For ages 13 and up.
 Limited to 15 participants.

 Registration required.